 - What to expect when you land your first PM role

+Hopefully this blog post provided some insight into the question – what is product management?
 If you’d like to have my next blog post sent straight to your mailbox, please subscribe to my mailing list below.
 Feel free to reach out to me at firstname.lastname@example.org.
 Until the next time – thanks for reading!